 Oh man, I forgot!
 Mel Ferrer (The Visitor, Nightmare City) shows up as a professor!

 Director Umberto Lenzi knows how to make a down and dirty film.
 He also knows how to keep it entertaining.
 Just witness other films he’s done like Ghosthouse!
-Plus, he’s the master of recycling, as this film re-uses the crocodile death and a woman being eaten from his 1972 film Sacrifice! (also starring Rassimov and Me Me Lai), Me Me Lai’s death from Ruggero Deodato’s Jungle Holocaust and a castration, a monkey being devoured by a monkey and a man being eaten by a crocodile from Sergio Martino’s Slave of the Cannibal God.
+Plus, he’s the master of recycling, as this film re-uses the crocodile death and a woman being eaten from his 1972 film Sacrifice! (also starring Rassimov and Me Me Lai), Me Me Lai’s death from Ruggero Deodato’s Jungle Holocaust and a castration, a monkey being devoured and a man being eaten by a crocodile from Sergio Martino’s Slave of the Cannibal God.
 You could say he…cannibalized those movies!
 Sorry.

 Again, keep in mind that these are rough films.
 They’re nearly indefensible, to be honest.
 I kind of wish the story of Jonas and his cult was more of the movie, with less of the cannibals.
 But you know, I can’t send notes back to Lenzi with a time machine or anything!